 Race and Law

-> In addition to her tenured position at Georgia State College of Law, Professor Washington was an adjunct faculty member at Howard University Law School for more than ten years teaching bar exam writing and legal writing courses.
-She has taught comparative law courses in study abroad programs in Brazil, Austria and China, and she has taught in pipeline programs designed to increase enrollment of students of color in U.S. law schools for the past sixteen years.
-These programs include: The Charles Hamilton Houston Preparatory Institute, The Justice Benham Law Camp, G-PLUS, and The Council on Legal Education Opportunity’s Six-Week Summer Institute.
-Professor Washington was recently appointed to the National Black Law Students’ Association Advisory Board, and her efforts to expand and deepen the pipeline of students entering law school earned her recognition in 2013 as one of 50 minority law professors under 50 making an impact in legal education.
+In addition to her tenured position at Georgia State Law, Washington was an adjunct faculty member at Howard University Law School for more than 10 years.
+She has taught comparative law classes in study-abroad programs in Brazil, Europe and China.
+Washington also has taught in pipeline programs designed to increase enrollment of diverse students in U.S. law schools, including the Charles Hamilton Houston Preparatory Institute, Justice Benham Law Camp, G-PLUS, and the Council on Legal Education Opportunity’s Six-Week Summer Institute.
+Her efforts to expand and deepen the pipeline of students entering law school earned her recognition in 2013 as one of 50 minority law professors under 50 making an impact in legal education.

 After earning her J.D. from The University of Maryland School of Law, Washington clerked for the former Associate Judge Robert M. Bell of the Maryland Court of Appeals.
 After practicing for several years as a toxic tort defense litigator at Piper & Marbury, she completed the Albert M. Sacks Fellowship and the A. Leon Higginbotham Fellowship and earned her LL.M. from Harvard Law School.
 She has been teaching Civil Procedure I and II, Family Law, Education Law and Race and Law at Georgia State Law for the past 12 years.